 Question: According to folklore, you can stand a raw egg on its end on the equinox.
 Is this true?

-Answer: One spring, a few minutes before the vernal equinox, several Almanac editors tried this trick.
+Answer: Folklore or not, this egg trick sounded like a bit of fun to us.
+One spring, a few minutes before the vernal equinox, several Almanac editors tried this trick.
 For a full workday, 17 out of 24 eggs stood standing.
 Three days later, we tried this trick again and found similar results.
 Perhaps 3 days after the equinox was still too near.
-Try this yourself and let us know what happens!
+Perhaps the equinox has nothing to do with it.
+Perhaps we just don’t like to take ourselves too seriously!
+Try this yourself and let us know what happens.

 One swallow does not make a spring.